Meet The Chefs

-When you ask Banquet Sous Chef Jose Pabon about food, the first word out of his mouth is “steak.”
+Ask Banquet Sous Chef Jose Pabon about food, and the first word out of his mouth is “steak.”

-“When I think about opening my own restaurant someday, all I think about is steak and sandwiches,” he said.
+“When I think about opening my own restaurant someday, all I think about is steak and sandwiches,” he says.
 “When I find a good sandwich, it just puts a smile on my face.”

-Born in Puerto Rico, Chef Jose first set foot in the United States when he and his parents emigrated from their home country to North Kingstown, Rhode Island.
-At just 8 years old, he knew next to no English.
-But, as time progressed, Chef Jose quickly picked up the language and took a job as a dishwasher at the age of 15.
+Born in Puerto Rico, Chef Jose first set foot in the United States at age 8 when his family moved to North Kingstown.
+He knew almost no English.
+But he quickly picked up the language and took a job as a dishwasher at the age of 15.

-Recounting it now, he said he never had any desire to be a chef.
-However, after watching the rhythm of the kitchen from day to day, “I guess it kind of intrigued me,” he said.
+He says he never had any desire to be a chef, but after watching the rhythm of the kitchen from day to day, “I guess it kind of intrigued me.”

-Prior to joining the Ocean House’s culinary team as a line cook in April 2012, Chef Jose spent eight years as a line cook at Cedars Steakhouse at Foxwoods Resort & Casino.
-He also worked briefly at Fred & Steve’s Steakhouse in Lincoln, Rhode Island and most recently worked as a line cook at David Burke’s Prime.
-After working as a full-time grill cook and leader of Ocean House’s Bistro line, he was promoted to Bistro Sous Chef in 2013 and is continuing to look ahead.
-In 2015, Chef Jose switched gears once again and took on the role of Banquet Sous Chef.
+Prior to joining Ocean House’s culinary team as a Line Cook in April 2012, Chef Jose spent eight years at Cedars Steakhouse at Foxwoods Resort & Casino.
+He also worked briefly at Fred & Steve’s Steakhouse in Lincoln and more recently at David Burke’s Prime.
+After working as a Grill Cook and leader of Ocean House’s Bistro line, he was promoted to Bistro Sous Chef.
+In 2015, he switched gears again and took on the role of Banquet Sous Chef.

-When asked what motivates him most about working at Ocean House, he replied:
+When asked what motivates him most, he replies:

 “When someone gets a plate from me, I want them to be like, ‘Wow!’
 Like I painted a picture on their plate.
 At the end of the day I not only strive to make our guests happy – I want to wow myself.”